DevOps Basics: What You Should Know

 Lower Failure Rate

 DevOps involves standardizing and automating significant portions of the application development cycle.
 This includes testing and quality assurance, which occurs in environments that mimic production environments as closely as possible.
-The combination of standardization and testing in near-production environments means that errors and issues are identified and addressed prior to release.
+The combination of standardization and testing in near-production environments means that errors and issues are identified and addressed before release.
 Moreover, the fact that deployments occur with incremental changes means that testing is more precise and efficient, rather than trying to monitor and gauge the effect of hundreds of changes that are joined for a single release.

 What Are the Benefits of DevOps?